rhcompbuilds/CIMilestone2/README.md

 ![wireframe of site](media/Wireframe.png "Wireframe image of the layout of the site, on 3 screen sizes")

 Above is a basic wireframe design of how I wanted the website to look.
 I have organised the files into specific folders; 'css', 'javascript' & 'media' relevent to each type of file.
 As stated earlier, the project consists of HTML, CSS and Javascript.
 Each written in their own files.
 I have not used Phaser or anything else to write this code, it is of my own writing.
-I have used Gemini AI to check for errors in the code.
-As screen shot is below.

 ### HTML